GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh

-(Reporting by Lawrence Delevingne in Boston and Huw Jones in London, Editing by Nick Zieminski and Nick Macfie)
+(Reporting by Lawrence Delevingne in Boston and Huw Jones in London, Editing by Nick Macfie and Mark Potter)

 ((lawrence.delevingne@thomsonreuters.com))